Internet-Draft | json-proof-algorithms | July 2025 |

 and presentation_key

-where they are defined.
-Consolidated usage, purpose and
+they are defined.
+Consolidated usage, purpose, and requirements from

 BBS-PROOF